jorgecarleitao/pyglet-gui/docs/viewer.rst

         Calls unload followed by load.
 Used in the bottom-up drawing scheme when the element change its state (e.g. by an event).

+        This is used to update the graphics whenever the Viewer changed state.

-    One important feature of a viewer is that it is not supposed to overlap with other viewers from the same manager.
+    One important feature of a viewer is that it is not supposed to overlap with other viewers from the same GUI.
 This means that is its parent who decides its position.
-However, for the parent to decide, it has to know what are the sizes of the children viewers, which are computed by the method :meth:`compute_size`:
+The method :meth:`compute_size` returns the computed size of the viewer from the Graphics it has.

     .. method:: compute_size